How Does a Disabled Person Sign Legal Documents?

 It is common knowledge that there are strict legal requirements for signing legal documents like wills and trusts, and for good reason.
 It is critically important that the required legal procedures for signing important legal documents be followed.
 Shortcuts could lead to forgery and fraud, which could result in permanent damage.

 If you need help with a disabled person signing legal documents, post your legal need at UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.